quantmind/pulsar/docs/source/api/index.rst

 different aspects of the concurrent framework.
 These primitive classes are:

-* :class:`EventLoop`: handles scheduling of asynchronous and recurrent events.
+* :class:`.EventLoop`: handles scheduling of asynchronous and recurrent events.
   Designed to conform with pep-3156_ eventloop interface.
-* :class:`Deferred`: handles asynchronous call backs.
+* :class:`.Deferred`: handles asynchronous call backs.
 Designed along the lines of futures_ or promises, with a similar implementation of twisted_ deferred.
-* :class:`Actor`: manage parallel execution in threads or processes.
+* :class:`.Actor`: manage parallel execution in threads or processes.
-  Each live actor has its own :class:`EventLoop`.
+  Each live actor has its own :class:`.EventLoop`.
-* :class:`Transport`: abstract class handling end-to-end communication services for applications.
+* :class:`.SocketTransport`: abstract class handling end-to-end communication services for applications.
 Designed to conform with pep-3156_ transport interface.
-* :class:`ProtocolConsumer`: base class for consuming stream of data provided by the :class:`Transport` via a :class:`Server` or :class:`Client` :class:`Connection`.
+* :class:`.ProtocolConsumer`: base class for consuming stream of data provided by the :class:`.SocketTransport` via a :class:`.Server` or :class:`.Client` :class:`.Connection`.

 .. _pulsar_framework: